 grant_single_labels|projects

-- Conservation efforts for preserving or restoring heritage or archival/museum objects or collections.
+- Conservation: Preservation or restoration of heritage objects or collections.

-- Special Initiatives that encompass imaginative projects which do not fit the other listed categories but contribute to heritage preservation or interpretation.
+- Special Initiatives: Imaginative projects that do not fall into the above categories but contribute to heritage awareness.

 grant_single_labels|admissibility